Challenging Straight White College Men to Advocate for Social Justice

 Annemarie Vaccaro, Professor and Program Director, University of Rhode Island

 It’s not likely the title of this book will inspire most white college men to read it.
 Which is precisely why the work is so important.
 Drawing on the lived experiences of today’s undergraduates, Vianden persuasively explains why educators are duty-bound to focus on loosening the chains of socialization that perpetuate inequities while advancing efforts to promote social justice.

 George D. Kuh, Chancellor’s Professor Emeritus of Higher Education, Indiana University

 Scholars have been writing about white cisgender men and asking what’s wrong with them.
 Vianden turns his investigative gaze both inward and outward to study white cisgender men and illuminates critical historical, contextual and intersectional subjectivities to tell a story for men.
 This important book invites educators to more effectively engage students from privileged backgrounds in discussion about power and oppression.
 It also provides guidance for moving beyond the shame and blame game toward building the kind of solidarity necessary to more forcefully fight for social justice.

-Tracy Davis, Ph.D., Professor and College Student Personnel Program Director, Western Illinois University
+Tracy Davis, Professor and Director of the College Student Personnel Program, Western Illinois University

 Every straight white man would benefit greatly from reading this important book.
 Campuses would be safer and more equitable for women, people of color, and LGBTQ persons if straight white men did what Vianden thoughtfully advocates in this text.